 Google Analytics is a powerful tool that allows businesses to assign credit to the marketing initiatives that drive traffic and conversions.
 You can now go beyond goal and conversion tracking in Google Analytics and measure the effectiveness of your marketing based on revenue.

-If you run an eCommerce website, then Google Analytics does a great job of correlating sales data with website activity.
-With the use of code embedded within your shopping cart, you can understand which of your marketing initiatives are driving the most sales.
+If you run an eCommerce business, then Google Analytics can easily track your marketing revenue.
+A little bit of code in your shopping cart can enable you to understand which of your marketing initiatives are driving the most sales.

-In this scenario, your only option would be to rely on “Goals” within Google Analytics to determine whether or not your marketing campaigns and channels were generating leads.
+And so, many marketers rely on “Goals” in Google Analytics to determine whether or not their marketing campaigns and channels were generating leads.

 The issue with this form of measurement is that leads, by their nature, are NOT sales.

 At least not yet.